hasanmoudud/geocompr/main.md

 ```

 We can now plot the Asian continent over a map of the world.
-Note that this only works when the initial plot has only one facet and when `reset` (which resets plot settings) is set to `FALSE`:
+Note that the first plot must only have one facet for `add = TRUE` to work.
+If the first plot has a key, `reset = FALSE` must be used:

 ```r